gruelingpine185/his101/README.md

 ## Local hosting

-1. Press the greed Code button and download as a ZIP file.
+1. Press the green Code button and download as a ZIP file.
-2. The index file is in `pages/`.
+3. The index file is in `pages/`.
 Drag that file into a browser.

 ## Screenshot